Coregency: Ancient Egypt

-The institution of coregency is different from that of regency, where an adult person (in Ancient Egypt often the mother of the king) functions as Legal guardian, ruling in the name of the underage king.
+The institution of coregency is different from that of regency, where an adult person (in Ancient Egypt often the mother of the king) functions as ruler in the name of the underage monarch.
 Some of the female regents of Egypt rose to a status of equal to the God-Kings, becoming co-rulers as can be seen in the famous case of Hatshepsut.
 After the death of her husband Thutmose II, Hatshepsut ruled in the name of Thutmose III, her nephew and stepson.
 Then, latest in year 7 of Thutmose III's reign, she took over royal regalia and was then titled King of Egypt under the Throne name (prenomen) Maatkare.
 For later periods of Pharaonic Egyptian history, the existence of the institution of coregency has been put into question by Egyptologists, while, "the Ptolemaic and Roman period examples being the most securely identified".

 In Hellenized Egypt during the Ptolemaic period, Arsinoe II was given the title of nswt-bjtj, which is usually translated as "King of Upper and Lower Egypt".
-Later royal wives like Berenice II, Arsinoe III and Cleopatra I Syra got were given the feminine form of the pharaohnic titulary of their husbands, including "female Horus", "female pharaoh" and "female ruler", which is sometimes interpreted as a sign of coregency with their spouses.
+Later royal wives like Berenice II, Arsinoe III and Cleopatra I Syra were given the feminine form of the pharaonic titulary of their husbands, including "female Horus", "female pharaoh" and "female ruler", which is sometimes interpreted as a sign of coregency with their spouses.
 However, neither of them appear as formal co-ruler in official protocols mentioning their husbands's regnal years.

 Official coregency between two royal spouses, when both were named as co-rulers in Hellenistic administration of the country, was for the first time introduced when Cleopatra II was named as co-ruler alongside her brothers: Ptolemy VI (her husband) and Ptolemy VIII Physcon.
-After their reign, coregency continue in various forms, like simultaneous rule of siblings, spouses or parent and child, and it seems that from ideological point of view king was unable to rule without queen as his co-ruler, and likewise.
+After their reign, coregency continued in various forms, like simultaneous rule of siblings, spouses or parent and child, and it seems that from ideological point of view king was unable to rule without queen as his co-ruler, and likewise.

-Nominal co-rule during Ptolemaic period were documented between:
+Nominal co-rule during Ptolemaic period was documented between: